 (bwah-zee-AIR)

 Originally, Boissiere was a major Chambéry brand.
-In 1971, the brand was instead applied to a Torino vermouth, Bosca Cora, which it remains to this day.
+In 1971, production in Chambéry ended and the brand was re-applied to a Torino vermouth, Bosca Cora (see Cora, below), for certain export markets.

 (car-PAH-no)

-In Torino, 1786, Antonio Benedetto Carpano invented the commercial model for what we know today as red vermouth, possibly even coining the term “vermuth.”
-The Carpano brand was formalized some years later by Carpano's nephew.
-The red vermouths of subsequent producers, such as Cinzano and Gancia, were their own riffs on what Carpano first successfully marketed.
-Today, production is in Milano, Italy.
+Antonio Benedetto Carpano is the individual traditionally credited, perhaps posthumously, with inventing the commercial model for what we know today as red Italian vermouth.
+The Carpano brand was formalized some years later (1860s?) by Carpano’s nephew.
+Today, Carpano production is in Milano, Italy.

 *not imported to the USA

 Punt e Mes dates to around 1867 and is simultaneously amongst the bitterest and sweetest of vermouths.
-Punt e Mes is a rare example of a “vermouth amaro,” or “vermouth con bitter,” a style of vermouth with extra bitters added.
-Adulterating Vermouth di Torino with bitters or vanilla flavoring—almost like a cockail—when drinking it is an Turinese custom almost as old as vermouth itself; this style has bitters built-in.
+Punt e Mes is a common example of a vermouth chinato, a style of vermouth with extra quinine.
+(Adulterating Vermouth di Torino with bitters or vanilla flavoring—almost like a cockail—when drinking it is an Turinese custom dating back at least to the mid-1800s, as documented by Arnaldo Strucchi; chinato has bitters built-in.
 Although it is not typically described or marketed as such, Punt e Mes can be thought of as a bottled vermouth cocktail.
 Punt e Mes is Carpano's top-selling vermouth.

-Carpano Classico is the contemporary expression of the product that was Carpano’s original commercial vermouth.
-Its similarity to that original product remains an open question.
-Availability is limited.
-Anecdotal reports are that it is, at the least, a good red vermouth.
+Carpano Classico is the contemporary expression of the product that was ostensibly Carpano’s original commercial vermouth.
+Its similarity to that original product is dubious.
+It is, at the least, a pretty good red vermouth.

-Web site: http://www.brancainternational.com or http://www.branca.it (The Carpano brand is currently owned by the Milanese firm Branca.)
+Web site: //www.carpano.com (The Carpano brand is currently owned by the Milanese firm Branca.)

 Also, see this vintage promotional booklet (PDF-12MB) containing an official history as well as interesting visual materials.
 The date of this booklet is unknown (1970s?), but it predates the brand’s acquisition by Branca and the relocation of production to Milan.